Ready to Die: Legacy

 Ready to Die has been highly acclaimed.
 In 1998, The Source included it on their 100 Best Rap Albums of All Time list, and in 2002, they re-rated it to the maximum five 'mics'.
 Rolling Stone has also given acclaim to Ready to Die over the years.
 In 2003, they ranked it number 133 on their 500 Greatest Albums of All Time list, 134 in a 2012 revised list, and 22 in a 2020 revised list.
 In 2004, they re-rated it to five stars.
 In 2011, Rolling Stone also placed it at number eight on their 100 Best Albums of the Nineties list, and described it as "mapping out the sound of 'Nineties cool'".
-Kilian Murphy from Stylus Magazine wrote favorably of the album in a retrospective review, and concluded "Sweet, hypocritical, sensitive, violent, depressed and jubilant; these words could all fittingly describe Big at various points on Ready to Die."
+In his Consumer Guide book, Robert Christgau commented "His sex raps are erotic, his jokes are funny, and his music makes the thug life sound scary rather than luxuriously laid back.
+When he considers suicide, I not only take him at his word, I actively hope he finds another way".
+Kilian Murphy from Stylus Magazine wrote favorably in a retrospective review, and concluded "Sweet, hypocritical, sensitive, violent, depressed and jubilant; these words could all fittingly describe Big at various points on Ready to Die."

 Steve Huey from AllMusic gave it five stars, stating "The album that reinvented East Coast rap for the gangsta age, Ready to Die made the Notorious B.I.G. a star.
 Today it's recognized as one of the greatest hardcore rap albums ever recorded, and that's mostly due to Biggie's skill as a storyteller".
 In 2006, Time magazine included it on their 100 Greatest Albums of All Time list, and stated "On Ready to Die, Wallace took his street corner experiences and filtered them through his considerable charm.
 The result was a record that mixed long stretches of menace with romance and lots of humor.
 No rapper ever made multi-syllabic rhymes sound as smooth".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-In 2022, Pitchfork placed the album at number fourteen on its list of the best albums of the 1990s.
-Staff writer Alphonse Pierre called the album "the cornerstone of a historic moment in hip-hop, the album that made the East Coast feel like the center of the rap universe again."
-He concluded: "There have been rappers who have tried to recapture Biggie’s presence, voice, and ability to be both grounded and larger than life at the same time, but Ready to Die itself is completely [un]inimitable.
+In 2022, Pitchfork named Ready to Die the fourteenth-best album of the 1990s.
+Staff writer Alphonse Pierre called it "the cornerstone of a historic moment in hip-hop, the album that made the East Coast feel like the center of the rap universe again."
+He concluded: "There have been rappers who have tried to recapture Biggie’s presence, voice, and ability to be both grounded and larger than life at the same time, but Ready to Die itself is completely inimitable.
 Murals don’t do it justice."